justinchow3010/Web-Shop/ReadMe (MUST READ THIS ONE!!!!!!).txt

 Instead of AJAX, I used axios which is a promise based HTTP client request.
 It also serves asynchronous effect.
 All the shopping cart relavent code is placed in the shopping_cart.js.
 The pid and quantity is stored in the localstorage as "pid" and "quan" for convenience.

+For Assignment 4,
+To maintain the login session, I used cookies here but not PHP session.
+To protect against CSRF, I used to default XSRF feature in axios as I use axios for all of my request.
+To protect against XSS, I used htmlspecialchars() in PHP.
+TO protect against PHP injection, I used prepared statements in PHP.

 Please contact me if any problems or questions arise.

 **************************************************************************************************